Cloven/relx/README.md

 To build relx and generate a standalone escript executable:

-    $ ./rebar3 escriptize
+    $ ./make escript_legacy

-This creates the executable `_build/default/bin/relx`.
+This creates the executable `relx`.

 Building on Windows
 -------------------

-To build relx on Windows you'll need to have rebar3 installed and the path to the rebar3 binary added to the `PATH` environment variable.
-To start the build use the `bootstrap` batch file:

-    c:\> bootstrap

-This creates the executable `relx` and the `relx.cmd` shortcut script.
-Copy both of these files to a directory and make the directory available to the `PATH` environment variable.
+This particular fork may or may not build on Windows.

 Config File
 -----------